nandreik/NetflixMoviePicker/README.md

 #### 2) Add option to look at a friend's movie list
 	A new page to view a friend's movies should be pretty easy to add
 #### 3) Add a working email service for forgotten passwords
- 	Currently the forgot password email service is non-functional, further research is needed to find the best way to implement this
+ 	Currently the forgot password email service is not functional, further research is needed to find the best way to implement this